fhiso/sources-and-citations/citation-elements.md

 and differ only in their *language tags*.
 Nevertheless, the mechanism allows for *strings* of different *datatypes* and there are rare situations where this functionality is needed.

-{.ednote}  In the first public draft of this standard, instead of *localisation sets* there were *translation sets*, which were lists of *strings* each tagged with a *language tag*; there was no explicit notion of a *datatype*; and *citation element values* were either a *translation set* or a single *string*.
-In the new terminology this said *localisation sets* had to be homogenous, i.e. they had to have a single *datatype*.

 {.example ...}  The `title` *citation element* defined in the [CEV Vocabulary] would normally contain *strings* tagged with the